-It is March 2020.
+It is Spring 2020.
 We are all struggling to establish a new normal — in times that are anything but normal.

 I’ll spare you, and will refrain from sharing advice about how to work remotely.
 I’m wagering that many of us are well beyond this and are not open to another opportunistic pitch to build someone’s client list.
 We are in the midst of history being written.
 That alone, demands that we peel away the layers.